Wooga's Diamond Dash game rides social mobile wave

 "A big focus for us in 2012 is to launch a number of social mobile games and to expand our business from Facebook where we have 35 million active users, but we are looking at bringing them mobile," Begemann added.

-Wooga is the third largest games developer on Facebook after Zynga and Electronic Arts, according to AppData.
+Wooga is the third largest games developer on Facebook after Zynga and Electronic Arts (ERTS.O), according to AppData.

 Other Wooga games include Brain Buddies, Bubble Island, Monster World, Happy Hospital and Magic Land.